Steven L. Ringler, MD, FACS

 What should I know about post-weight loss contouring?

 - Post-weight loss contouring is generally performed in stages.
-Some procedures may require an overnight stay in the hospital, however, most procedures may be performed on an outpatient basis.
+Some procedures may require an overnight stay in the surgery center, however, most procedures may be performed on an outpatient basis.

 - Scars are a normal outcome of surgery and can generally be concealed by modest clothing.
 The location and pattern of your incisions and the resulting scars will be discussed during your consultation.